-All classes are virtual, and students will be able to participate in classes online during the quarantine or isolation period.
-The university will monitor the health status of the students in isolation and quarantine.
-Where needed, the university will provide medical care, deliver meals and provide other assistance to students in quarantine or isolation.
+For the spring semester, all classes are virtual, and students will be able to participate in classes online during the quarantine or isolation period.
+The university will monitor the health status of students in isolation and quarantine.

 Support and Resources for Faculty and Staff

 If you become aware that you have been or may have been exposed to COVID-19, you should monitor yourself for symptoms and seek testing immediately.
 If you have a positive test, Occupational Health, as well as the CCST, will follow up within 24 hours.

 During this time, you should work virtually and limit your contact with others as much as possible to avoid potentially infecting them.
 Faculty and staff will be required to quarantine or isolate at their place of residence.